atomgptlab/atombench_inverse/README.md

 ## Installation Instructions
 #### Step 1: Confirm operating system, workload manager, and Python package manager
 This repo is built for Linux-based High-Performance Computing (HPC) clusters that use the SLURM workload manager and provide a CUDA 11.8 module.
 It will not run on MacOS devices, Windows devices, and non-SLURM HPC clusters.
-A valid conda installation is also required, and it must have the capacity to be initialized using the Conda shell integration hook via the following command:
+A valid `conda` installation is also required, and it must have the capacity to be initialized using the `conda` shell integration hook via the following command:
 ```bash
 eval "$(conda shell.bash hook)"
 ```
-Documentation about activating Conda environments using this command can be found [here](https://docs.conda.io/projects/conda/en/latest/dev-guide/deep-dives/activation.html).
+Documentation about activating `conda` environments using this command can be found [here](https://docs.conda.io/projects/conda/en/latest/dev-guide/deep-dives/activation.html).
 To verify that using the shell hook works, running `conda deactivate` should remove the `(base)` prefix, and running `eval "$(conda shell.bash hook)"` should re-add the `(base)` prefix:
 ```bash
 (base) [user@hpc-cluster ~]$ conda deactivate
 [user@hpc-cluster ~]$ eval "$(conda shell.bash hook)"